 Today's Treatments are Reaching New People

-The treatment of venous disease today is vastly different from traditional treatments performed in the past.
-Breakthroughs in minimally invasive treatment and the many effective out-patient procedures available are providing more people immediate relief from their venous disease symptoms.
+The treatment of venous disease today is vastly different from treatments performed in the past.
+Breakthroughs in minimally invasive treatment and the many effective out-patient procedures available are providing more people relief from their venous disease symptoms.

 Comprehensive Care from a Trained Phlebologist

 It is critical that venous disorders be treated appropriately by a vein specialist (also called a phlebologist).
 The source of the problem and how one’s overall health is affected must be considered a part of patient care.